jwkjng/dozerjs/README.md

 # Getting Started

+**Quick Start**

+DozerJS has an [npm available](https://www.npmjs.org/package/dozerjs) to make creating new instances simple.
+To get started install the npm globally:

+`npm install dozerjs -g`

+Then simply run the `dozerjs` npm via the following:

+`dozerjs create NewProject`

+Which will create the project with all neccesary assets and dependencies in the directory `./NewProject`.

+---

+**Manual Installation**

-To get the foundation up and running simply pull it local then run `npm install` to install the dependencies.
+To get the foundation up and running simply clone it locally then run `npm install` to install the dependencies.

+---

 Dozer is configured to run out of the box on any setup, so you can run it via `node index.js` in the root which will start the service.